José María de Achá: Bloodbath

 On the night of 23 October 1861, there was an alleged mutiny with shots fired in front of the government palace, allegedly by supporters of General Manuel Isidoro Belzu protesting the captivity of the prisoners.
 Said mutiny was mounted and promoted by the men of Colonel Yáñez in a ploy to frame the prisoners at Loreto and, therefore, justify their deaths.

 After this alleged armed uprising against the government, Yáñez ordered the prison guards to assassinate Jorge Córdova with four shots from a firearm in retaliation and punishment.
 Minutes later, Yáñez received the report from the sentinels that the entrusted mission had already been completed and that he had not been shot six instead of four times.
 Thus ended the life of former president Córdova, the son-in-law and staunchest supporter of Belzu.

 Between 2:00 and 4:00 in the morning, Yáñez and his personal guard, including the sentinel soldiers of Loreto, hurriedly took all the prisoners out of their cells, taking them to the middle of the Plaza Murillo, and shot them.
 At present, the number of victims is still unknown, but it is generally presumed that more than seventy alleged belcistas died during the Yáñez Bloodbath.

 Among those killed was Francisco Belzú, brother of former President Manuel Isidoro Belzu.
 In addition to the deaths of Jorge Córdova and Francisco Belzú, several notable personalities in the country were also assassinated that same night.

-Once President José María Achá found out about what had happened, he remained impassive and neutral without carrying out any punishment against Plácido Yáñez.
+Once President José María de Achá found out about what had happened, he remained impassive and neutral without carrying out any punishment against Plácido Yáñez.
 In turn, the people of La Paz, seeing the impunity on the part of the government and irritated by such a crime, took advantage of one of the military uprisings against the government to lynch Plácido Yáñez a month later, on 23 November 1861.
+Unable to appoint a new Commander-General of La Paz due to the uprising, Achá eventually appointed General Dámaso Bilbao la Vieja in January 1862.

 Elections and constitutional presidency

 He called for elections in 1862, and became constitutional president after defeating General Gregorio Pérez and Dr. Tomas Frías.
-Achá took office as constitutional president of Bolivia on 6 August 1862.
+De Achá took office as constitutional president of Bolivia on 6 August 1862.